Can Ivermectin be used to treat COVID-19?

 - During the infection of the cell, some viral proteins go into the cell nucleus, and from here they can decrease the body’s ability to fight the virus, which means the infection can get worse.

 - To get into the nucleus the viral proteins need to bind a cargo transporter which lets them in.

-- Ivermectin can block the cargo transporter, so the viral proteins can’t get into the nucleus.
-This is how the scientists believe Ivermectin works against SARS-CoV-2 virus.
+- Ivermectin may block the cargo transporter, so the viral proteins would not be able to get into the nucleus.
+This is how some scientists think Ivermectin may work against SARS-CoV-2 virus.

-- By taking Ivermectin, it means the body can fight the infection like normal, because its antiviral response hasn’t been reduced by the viral proteins.
+- By taking Ivermectin, it is thought that the body can fight the infection like normal, because its antiviral response will not have been reduced by the viral proteins.

 What happens next?